 If you do plan on going that early in the season though I would definitely recommend taking a few jumpers to throw over your outfits as and when needed.
 The hotel being a bit quieter suited me perfectly however when I go back I will probably try for a few weeks later so that A) you get a bit more heat and B) the restaurant is in full swing and the furniture by the pool etc is fully set up and functioning.
 (They have the best poolside sofas that we enjoyed on our last day, I’m seriously considering hunting them down for our future house / garden.)

 Whilst you’re there you have to take advantage of the onsite masseuse, she is a wizard!
 Do it, then come back here and thank me for doing you a solid.

 If you’re reading this and thinking that it sounds like I’m being a bit over the top with all my praise then I’m sorry but please know that I’m kinda hard to please with things like this (right, Dan?) and I wouldn’t be singing it’s praises, if it didn’t thoroughly deserve it.

 Rocabella I’ll be back soon.

 Expect to pay between 120 and 300 euros per night (including a fantastic breakfast).
 It really makes a difference price wise depending on when you go so if you’re on a budget and can be flexible with dates, be sure to look ahead and book well in advance to get the best deal.

-Everyone!
+Rocabella Mykonos is perfect for everyone!
 Young families will be taken care of and children made to feel welcome and fully catered for, meaning a holiday here can be as relaxing as possible, even with a child.
 Couples looking for a romantic getaway, or like us – friends looking for a fun catch-up trip.
 If you want something a bit livelier than we did then aim to head here in the thick of their Summer season as it will be much busier!
 I would also head back here early season to relax and get some work done in gorgeous surroundings, really there’s something for everyone.